 A number of factors account for the phenomenal growth of the egg industry.

-- Growing population and per capita egg consumption have supported annual expansion rate in egg production.
+- Growing population and per capita egg consumption have supported an annual expansion rate in egg production.

 - Iowa has competitive advantages due to lower feed costs than competing states.

 - Iowa has capitalized on the rapidly growing market for breaker or “processed” eggs, which incur lower transportation costs to major population centers on the East and West Coasts.

 Access the full Economic Importance of the Iowa Egg Industry Report for complete information on the Iowa Egg Industry.
 Iowa's Poultry Industry - Production and Processing (brochure)

 Iowa’s Turkey Industry

 The Iowa turkey industry is an important agricultural value-added activity providing income and employment opportunities for rural areas in Iowa.
 The turkey industry: